-- 1. In the name of the joint partner institutions, Wageningen University ascertains that a student has passed the final examination as soon as passing marks for all subjects from the approved individual examination programme have been registered in the student information system. - 2.
+- The Programme Director on behalf of the joint partner institutions ascertains that a student has passed the final examination as soon as passing marks for all subjects from the approved individual examination programme have been registered in the student information system. - 2.
 During a meeting, the Examining Board ratifies the automatically determined result of the final examination. - 3.
 As proof that the final examination has been passed, the Examining Board issues a degree certificate.
 This takes place after the university administration has declared that the procedural requirements for issuance have been met.
-The degree certificate is signed by a member of the Examining Board. - 4.
+The degree certificate is signed by the secretary and one other member of the Examining Board. - 4.
 The final examination date is the date on which the last passing mark has been entered in the student information system, or if this date is later: the date of approval of the (amended) individual examination programme.
-The final examination date is also the date on the degree certificate. - 5.
-Every year In September a graduation ceremony is organized.
+The final examination date is also the date on the degree certificate. - During the academic year, there are 12 opportunities when an final examination can be agreed upon.
+There are two graduation ceremonies per year.